GiovineItalia/Gadfly.jl/doc/overview.md

 ## Simple plots

+(It is assumed that you will be running all of the following commands in the same Julia session.)

 We'll need some data to plot.
 Plotting is primarily performed on DataFrame objects.
 The RDatasets packages has a treasure trove of examples we can use.